 The soon-to-be bane of my existence

-Upon listening to the album I did a little bit of research into it and came across this absolute gem of an article wherein the author makes the horrible decision to listen to Sea Change thrice daily for a week.
+this absolute gem of an article wherein the author makes the horrible decision to listen to Sea Change thrice daily for a week.
 Please read this article in its entirety, as it is wonderful in every possible way.
-I was so personally moved by it, in fact, that I decided to give myself a similarly self-loathing challenge: to listen to Sea Change as many times as I possibly could (but at least three times a day) over the course of a full week.
+I was so personally moved by it, in fact, that I decided to give myself a similarly self-loathing challenge: to listen to Sea Change as many times as I possibly could (but

 And then came a minor addendum, in the form of a short question: Why stop there?